devbyray/devbyrayray-blog-nuxt/content/posts/2022-02-02_Create-Your-Own-Ipsum-Generator-With-JavaScript-3241077570e2.md

 ---
 title: Create Your Own Ipsum Generator With JavaScript
-description: Free fake content for as much as you like
+description: Generating fake content with random words can be convenient for testing purposes.
+That’s why today, we will create a JavaScript function that does that.
+It's super simple with the Math.random, round, while loop and map methods in JavaScript.
 date: '2022-02-02T15:56:32.672Z'
 categories: []
 tags: ['JavaScript']